tektechnologies/Instructor-Prep/201/class-13.md

 > - Our values can be any data types:
 >
 > - Keys(stringy) are mostly strings.
-Bracket notation is a string in qoutes.
+Bracket notation is a string in quotes.
 > - That is how we get those values.
 >
 > - Keys are also called properties.